-Although some might throw their hands up at the very thought of using a single ply belt, it should be remembered that single ply solid woven belting has been used in underground mines for several decades.
+Although some might throw their hands up at the very thought of using a single ply belt, it should be remembered that single ply solid woven belting used in underground mines for several decades.
 I am not advocating single ply belts simply because we already have a belt that can do all these things because there is nothing to prevent other conveyor belt manufacturers from following the same path.
-However, the fact is that replacing thick, multi-ply belts with single ply belts that are much more durable and long lasting yet use much less energy is certainly the best way forward in every respect.
+Replacing thick, multi-ply belts with single ply belts that are much more durable and long lasting yet use so much less energy is certainly the best way forward in every respect.